 Radio Chat: 13 June 2012

-I discussed "Morality without God" with listeners for Philosophy in Action Radio on 13 June 2012.
-Listen to or download the podcast below.
+I discussed "Morality without God" with listeners on 13 June 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 Is objective morality possible or necessary without God?
 Can and should morality be based on observable facts?

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 - The error of thinking that morality requires God